gapml/CV/docs/index.md

 print(images.labels[0]) # will output the label for each transformed image in the class with label 0 (cats).
 ```

 Several of the builtin functions have been overridden for the `Images` class.
-Below are a few frequently used overriden builtin functions:
+Below are a few frequently used overridden builtin functions:

 ```python
 print(len(images))      # same as images.count